 "I shouldn't have given them the phone."
 "I should have played with them instead."
 "Other parents manage this better."

-If any of that sounds familiar, here's what the research suggests: self-criticism doesn't tend to improve parenting.
-It tends to leave you with less capacity.
+If any of that sounds familiar, here's what the research suggests: self-compassion tends to leave you with more capacity than self-criticism does.

 Psychologist Kristin Neff at the University of Texas has spent two decades studying self-compassion.
-She defines it as three things: treating yourself with the same kindness you'd show a friend, recognising that struggle is a shared human experience (not a sign you're uniquely failing), and being mindful of difficult feelings rather than drowning in them (Neff, 2003).
+She defines it as three things: treating yourself with the same kindness you'd show a friend, recognising that struggle is a shared human experience, and being mindful of difficult feelings rather than drowning in them (Neff, 2003).

 What it does for parenting

 Parents with higher self-compassion report less parenting stress, more warmth in their interactions with their kids, and greater emotional availability (Neff, 2015).
-The mechanism is straightforward: when you're not burning energy on guilt and self-criticism, you have more left for your child.
+The mechanism is straightforward: self-compassion frees up cognitive and emotional resources, leaving more for your child.

 Think of it as bandwidth.
-Self-criticism appears to use up cognitive and emotional resources.
-Self-compassion tends to free them.
 The parent who says "I did my best today" is likely to have more capacity for what comes next than the one who spent the last hour replaying what went wrong.

 How to practise it